Rapptz/discord.py/docs/intro.rst

 Virtual Environments
 ~~~~~~~~~~~~~~~~~~~~~

-Sometimes we don't want to pollute our system installs with a library or we want to maintain
+Sometimes you want to keep libraries from polluting system installs or use a different version of
-different versions of a library than the currently system installed one.
-Or we don't have permissions to
+libraries than the ones installed on the system.
+You might also not have permissions to install libaries system-wide.
-install a library along side with the system installed ones.
-For this purpose, the standard library as
+For this purpose, the standard library as of Python 3.3 comes with a concept called "Virtual Environment"s to
-of 3.3 comes with a concept called "Virtual Environment" to help maintain these separate versions.
+help maintain these separate versions.

 A more in-depth tutorial is found on `the official documentation. <https://docs.python.org/3/tutorial/venv.html>`_